julien-nc/phonetrack/README.md

 How to use PhoneTrack :

-* create a tracking session
+* Create a tracking session.
-* give the tracking URL\* to the mobile devices.
+* Give the tracking URL\* to the mobile devices.
 Choose the [logging method](https://gitlab.com/eneiluj/phonetrack-oc/wikis/userdoc#logging-methods) you prefer.
-* watch the session's devices positions in real time (or not) in PhoneTrack normal or public page
+* Watch the session's devices positions in real time (or not) in PhoneTrack normal or public page.

 (\*) Don't forget to set the device name in the URL.
 Replace "yourname" with the desired device name.
 Setting the device name in logging app options only works with Owntracks, Traccar and OpenGTS.